-What is social marketing?
-Every time you post, respond, comment, recommend or share you are engaging in social marketing.
-Properly done, social marketing will help attract new clients to your practice.
+What is social media marketing?
+Every time you post, respond, comment, recommend, or share, you are engaging in social media marketing.
+Properly done, social media marketing will help attract new clients to your practice.

-When you post content to your website, and when you share that content on social media, you will become what you post.
-Your activity on social media sites such as LinkedIn, Facebook, Yahoo Groups or Google+ will shape perceptions of your practice.
+Your activity on social media sites such as LinkedIn, Facebook, Twitter or Google My Business will shape perceptions of your practice.

 - What treatment options do you want to be known for?

 - What target populations do you want to attract?